 Globally, B2B marketplaces are growing fast.
 From behemoths like Alibaba and Amazon Business, to smaller start-ups that cater to niche industries, online B2B marketplaces are flourishing – a process accelerated by the outbreak of Covid 19.

-Have you ever wondered how B2B marketplaces work, and how they could help your business generate leads and sales?
-Here we help you answer these questions with an overview of the B2B landscape, including:
+Have you ever wondered how a B2B marketplace works, and how they could help your business generate leads and sales?
+Here we help you answer these questions with an overview of the B2B marketplace landscape, including:

 - The pros and cons of B2B marketplaces

 - The range of types of B2B marketplace

 - The top B2B marketplaces around the world

 In essence, a B2B marketplace is a huge ecosystem of online commerce where businesses and commercial customers meet and do business through eCommerce channels.
 It’s a shift from traditional face-to-face dealings, and as such requires a different commercial mindset, skills and structures.